guettli/bash-strict-mode/README.md

 `-o pipefail`: **Pipeline Failure** Ensures that a pipeline (a series of commands connected by `|`) fails if any command within it fails, rather than only failing if the last command fails.

-## Bash Strict Mode: Errors should never pass silently
+## Bash Strict Mode: Errors Should Never Pass Silently

 Quoting the [Zen of Python](https://peps.python.org/pep-0020/):